Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 #colbreak()
-== SFX & Limits
+== SFX
 Each character has a handful of SFX, reflecting special capabilities associated with their Faction & Focus distinction as well as their Awakened nature.
-A PC also has at least one Limit.
-A Limit is a special type of SFX that imposes a disadvantage on your character in order to earn them #pp or another reward.
 Whenever you gain an SFX or Limit that isn't specific to your Faction, you can rename it to better suit your character.

 Non-stress complications named in SFX (such as #trait[Over-Indulged] or #trait[On Fire]) are mere suggestions and can always be swapped for something more creative or appropriate to the moment.